[2 MIN READ/2 MIN WATCH]

 Find a doctor

-If you feel unwell and would like to consult your doctor, Providence Express Care Virtual connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow-up as needed.
-If you need to find a doctor, you can use our provider directory or search for one in your area.
+If you’re having symptoms of COVID-19, Providence Express Care Virtual connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow-up as needed.
+If you need to see a doctor in person, you can use our provider directory to find the right Providence physician for you.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.